 Students are responsible for meeting the standards of academic performance established for each course in which they are enrolled.
 The establishment of the criteria for grades and the evaluation of student academic performance are the responsibilities of the instructor.
-The grade appeal procedure in the College of Public Affairs and Community Service is designed to assure an orderly process for appeal and review of the allegedly capricious grades and to assure the instructor's basic function - to fairly evaluate performance in class.
-The student is responsible for fulfilling the academic requirements of the course, as established by the instructor, for the department and for the school.
+The grade appeal procedure is designed to assure an orderly process for appeal and review of the allegedly capricious grades and to assure the instructor's basic function - to fairly evaluate performance in class.
+The student is responsible for fulfilling the academic requirements of the course, as established by the instructor.

 Please visit the following links for information on these topics:

 The appeal procedure is only for review of allegedly capricious grading, and not for review of the judgment of the instructor in assessing the quality of a student's work.

 Capricious grading, as used here, means only any of the following:

 - the grade was assigned on the basis of something other than the student's performance in the course,